How to Stop the Blame Game in Your Relationship

 Blaming and Emotional Consequences: The Impact on Jenna and Henry

 Jenna believes Henry is inconsiderate and uncaring and avoids taking responsibility, while Henry thinks Jenna is overly critical and always needs to be right.
 In this scenario, blaming the couple, focusing on the fault, and placing blame often leads the victim to emotional distress and feelings of defensiveness, anger, and hurt.
 For instance, when Jenna blames Henry for being late to a dinner party, Henry feels criticized and blamed and becomes defensive, further blaming and fueling their argument without anything to explain.
+A loving couple embraces each other warmly, reflecting newfound understanding and commitment to stop the blame game in their relationship.
+Their successful experience at Loving at Your Best Marriage and Couples Counseling in New York, NY, has helped them grow closer and create a healthier partnership.

 The Role of a Schema Couples Therapist: A Guiding Light